Musach/Helio-Text-Editor/README.md

 # Helio-Text-Editor

 Helio Text Editor is a simple text editor designed for quick and simple use.
 It is designed with a minimalistic approach and is built in the C langauge using the C99 standard.
-It runs on Unix terminals with a specific focus on the Ubuntu terminal environment; I personally used WSL2 to run my program.
+It runs on Unix terminals with a specific focus on the Ubuntu terminal environment; I personally used WSL2 to test and run my program.

 ## Features